lavaeater/turbo-rocket-ultra/README.md

 For instance, previously we worked under the assumption that pausing would be its own screen, that's not the case right now, I think I like the way it is now much better.
 We just need to slow down and think about it for a minute or two, away from the code.

 It's like there are all these different ways of doing things.
 Like, I can actually control the game using my *Story* concept, which allows me to create rules and apply consequences.
-I have done some alterations to that because, well, it only cared about one story and ao
+I have done some alterations to that because, well, it only cared about one story before and that might be wrong, I don't know...

 ## Transitions
 It uses nested framebuffers and a separate SpriteBatch (instead of generic batch) so I couldn't make myself bother.
 Will try something else instead.
 Maybe I will simply clone his project and update the code and rewrite it in Kotlin.